-I did not pre-order a jersey or shorts, but they look nice.
+I did not pre-order clothing, but they look nice.
 How can I order one?

 What if I am sick or had an accident and cannot ride?

 We do not provide refunds or roll-overs to the next year.
 However, the ride normally sells out so there are people who want to purchase a registration if you have one to sell.
 It is typical that people are getting transfers the morning of the ride and showing us the completed form on their cell phones.
 See the next question.